iwandejong/smartmath/README.md

 `
     var centery = (p2y-p1y) / 2;
     `
+## Future Features
+I'm working on one at a time!
+But here are a shortlist of the next few features to be added:\
+- Differentiating
+- Probability
+- Functions
+- Parabola, Hyperbole, etc.

+### Machine Features
+I'm working on some features that will appeal the visual as well as the internal functions:\
+- Scalable Design systems (React or Stenciljs)
+- Downsizing a function to be reusable anywhere
+- Mobile compatibility
+- Code performance

 ## External Uses
 Smartmath uses MathQuill (https://github.com/mathquill/mathquill) for mathematical markdown.
 Otherwise, everything are just raw JS☠